 On the territory of today’s Romania, they were performed according to the agrarian calendar to bring good crops or to protect people from evil spirits.
 This dynamic changed once the Orthodox Church became strong enough to impose its own view on carols, their content becoming mostly religious.

-In Romania, the children are those who begin caroling in the first part of the Christmas’ eve day, and, in regions like Bucovina or Maramures, they wear traditional clothes for this occasion.
+In Romania, the children are those who begin caroling in the first part of Christmas’ eve day, and, in the more traditional villages, they wear traditional clothes for this occasion.
 On the evening of the same day, older carolers often accompanied by instrumentalists take their place.
-If in the past, only young unmarried men could be part of these groups, today both women and men carol on Christmas Eve and even in the next days.
+If in the past, only young unmarried men could be part of these groups, today both women and men carol on Christmas Eve.

 Well, it’s pretty tricky to present the pig’s sacrifice tradition without raising some questions regarding animal rights or EU norms that pretty much oppose this practice.
-Nevertheless, this is a practice that exists from pre-Christian times when the sacrifice of animals on the winter solstice was part of a more complex ritual of asking the gods to bring back the light and the sun.
+Nevertheless, this is a practice that exists from pre-Christian times when the sacrifice of animals was part of a more complex ritual of asking the gods to bring back the light and the sun.

 Christmas in Romania would not be Christmas without the mouth-watering dishes Romanian people cook, sometimes in oversized quantities.
 From pork sausages and other meat lovers delights to the traditional sweet bread cozonac, these foods are a major part of the Romanian Christmas traditions.

-Christmas is a magical time in Romania, even more, if it snows and the landscape becomes the picture perfect image we all hope to see this time of the year.
-If you’re planning a Christmas getaway here, choose historical towns like Brasov and Sibiu or small villages with strong traditions like Viscri.
+Christmas is a magical time in Romania, even more, if it snows and the landscape becomes the picture-perfect image we all hope to see this time of the year.
+If you’re planning a Christmas getaway here, choose historical towns like Brasov and Sibiu or small villages with strong traditions like Desesti.